An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Implementation Details

 We now write down the terms of the surface integral of Eq. \ref{eq:advection-weakform} that contribute to an arbitrary internal facet, that is, we always encounter two integrals from the cells that the facet is owned by.
 We distinguish between the two cells by introducing the notation "$+$" and "$-$":

-Where we encounter the yet to be determined values for $\alpha^+$ and $\alpha^-$.
+Where we encounter the yet-to-be-determined values for $\alpha^+$ and $\alpha^-$.
 By introducing the common, yet unknown numerical flux $\underline{f}(\alpha)^*$ and utilizing the fact that the facet normal vectors $\underline{n}$ point opposite to each other, Eq. \ref{eq:advection-facet} becomes:

 The only issue that is left to deal with is now the choice of an appropriate expression for the numerical flux $\underline{f}(\alpha)^* \cdot \underline{n}$.

 Both DG and FV implementations of the advection equation use the Lax-Friedrichs flux function: